Bursitis Treatment with LLLT/PBMT

 Bursitis – Treatment Overview

-Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a gentle, evidence-based treatment that targets the underlying drivers of bursitis: persistent inflammation, micro-trauma to the bursa, surrounding tendon and muscle irritation, and pain sensitisation.
-It promotes healing without mechanical stress to already inflamed and vulnerable tissues.
+Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is considered as part of a structured program for selected bursitis presentations.
+It may help modulate local inflammatory processes, bursal irritation, surrounding tendon and muscle irritation, and pain sensitisation without adding mechanical stress to already inflamed and vulnerable tissues.

-Many patients present after limited or short-term relief from ice, medications, massage, exercises, splints, or injections.
-These approaches may temporarily ease symptoms but often fail to resolve ongoing inflammation and may aggravate sensitive tissues if introduced too early.
-LLLT is particularly effective where inflammation and micro-trauma persist, and where excessive loading may delay recovery.
+Many patients present after limited or short-term relief from ice, medications, massage, exercises, splints or injections.
+These standard treatments may temporarily ease symptoms but are not suitable or effective for everyone, and may aggravate sensitive tissues if introduced too early.
+LLLT/PBMT can be considered where inflammation and micro-trauma persist and where excessive loading may delay recovery.

 Why ice, anti-inflammatories, cortisone, and PRP may not support long-term recovery.
 Read more here.